saucelabs/sauce-docs/docs/mobile-apps/live-testing/live-mobile-app-testing.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-## Mobile Real Device Testing
+## Mobile Application Testing
-With Sauce Labs, you can test your mobile applications on a variety of real Android and iOS mobile devices.
+With Sauce Labs, you can test your mobile applications on a variety of Android and iOS devices.
 If you do not have an app, consider using the Sauce Labs Swag Labs sample app for validating your account functionality as well as your tests.

 ## What You'll Need
 * A Sauce Labs account